 What are the seven types of English adjective?

-This is the third of five lessons about Adjectives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of five chapters about Adjectives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the seven types of adjective in the English language